RoosterDao/hack-submission/README.md

 // TODO: Details about contracts UI

 ### Ink/WASM smart contracts

 We wanted to hack with Ink/Wasm smart contracts since we believe it is the future (and we wanted to have some fun!).
-We wrote our own governance contract, used it with Openbrush timelock and wrote ink chain extension functions to interact with RMRK Pallet.
+We used the OpenBrush library to build the contract and used Ink! chain extensions to interact with the RMRK Pallet.

 #### Governance Contracts

-// TODO: Details about governance
+We wrote our own Governor contract copying the functionality from the OpenZeppelin Governor and voting extensions contracts.
+Just like the OpenZeppelin implementation the Governor contract tracks proposals, delegation and votes.
+Further on it manages the NFT collection throught chain extensions.
+The execution of proposals is managed by including the OpenBrush TimelockController contract.

 #### NFT Management Contracts
 We used chain extensions to interact with rmrk pallet in order to